bennettisworking/generator-gulp-sass-livereload/README.md

 $ npm install -g yo
 ```

-And then install generator-gulp-livereload.
+And then install generator-gulp-sass-livereload.

 ```
-$ npm install -g generator-gulp-livereload
+$ npm install -g generator-gulp-sass-livereload
 ```

 Finally, initiate the generator.

 ```
-$ yo gulp-livereload
+$ yo gulp-sass-livereload
 ```

 And start watch task with this.